Buidlso/telegram-mini-app-nextjs-boilerplate/README.md

 ## Telegram Bot

-Now lets setup our telegram bot
+Now let's set up our Telegram bot:

-1. First obtain your telegram bot tokens.
+1. First, obtain your Telegram bot tokens.

-I'll use `BotFather` to create a bot in this demo
+I'll use `BotFather` to create a bot in this demo.

-- Open Telegram in your device, Search for botfather in the searchbar
+- Open Telegram on your device, search for `BotFather` in the search bar.
-- Then send `/newbot` command to telegram
+- Then send the `/newbot`` command to Telegram.
-- Choose a suitable name and username then copy the token
+- Choose a suitable name and username, then copy the token.

-2. Goto `bot/src` and create a `.env` file
+2. Go to `bot/src` and create a `.env` file.

-3. Fill your bot token and `ngrok` public url
+3. Fill in your bot token and `ngrok` public URL:

 ```bash
 # bot/src/.env